``

 Cock, F. E. and F. E.

-Frederick Ethelbert Cock and Florence Ethel Cock died at their home at 8 Randolph Road, Buckland, on 12 June 1941 after an airmine was dropped from a Heinkel (RH).
+Frederick Ethelbert Birch Cock and Florence Ethel Cock, née Adams, died at their home at 8 Randolph Road, Buckland, on 12 June 1941 after an airmine was dropped from a Heinkel (RH).
 Florence was 57, and was the daughter of Mrs. Adams, of 12 Coleman Road, Belvedere.
-Frederick was 53, employed in the Borough Engineer's Department and was in the No 6 A.R.P.
-Rescue Service.
-Their two sons, George and Harold, survived.
+Frederick was 53, employed in the Borough Engineer's Department and was in the No 6 ARP Rescue Service.
+Their two sons, George and Horace, survived; one account says they were blown out into the street.

-Their granddaughter, Doris Smith, living in the next house, was also killed, and was interred in the same grave at Buckland C9-8).
-Several of the family, including Doris' sister Daphne, and mother, Ella, daughter of the Cocks, were unable to attend as they were still in hospital.
+Their granddaughter, Doris Smith, living in the next house, was also killed, and was interred in the same grave at Buckland, Dover.
+C9 8.
+Several of the family, including Doris' sister Daphne, and mother, Ella, daughter of the Cocks, were unable to attend as they were still in hospital

-Ethel Cockcroft.
+Ethel Cockcraft (also Cockcroft).
 She died at 19 De Burgh Hill on 26 September 1944, aged 72.
-She was a widow, the daughter of the late Rear-Admiral Cockcroft.
-Her address was 24 Templar Street.
+She was the youngest daughter of the late Rear-Admiral and Mrs Cockcraft.
+Her address was 24 Templar Street

-She was buried at St James on 29th September, 13 CQ.
+She was buried on 29 September at St James, Dover.
+13 CQ

 Cook, W. E. and E. J.

-William Ernest Cook and his son Ernest James Cook lived at the Dover Patrol Hostel and died there on 11 September 1940.
-It was 10 days before their bodies could be recovered from the rubble.
+William Ernest Cook and his son Ernest James Cook lived at the Dover Patrol Hostel and died there on 11th September 1940.
+It was 10 days before their bodies could be recovered from the rubble

 "God's greatest gift is Remembrance"